usecannon/safe-tx-hashes-util/README.md

   }
 ]

-WARNING: This method modifies the owners or threshold of the Safe.
+WARNING: The "addOwnerWithThreshold" function modifies the owners or threshold of the Safe.
 Proceed with caution!

 > Hashes:
 Domain hash: 0x1CF7F9B1EFE3BC47FE02FD27C649FEA19E79D66040683A1C86C7490C80BF7291